chungg/chungg.github.io/_posts/2021-09-06-dataframes.markdown

 *aggregate performance (lower is better)*

-I've removed Vaex from the chart as its performance is magnitudes slower than the others and would hide any differences.
-In most cases, Arrow performs the quickest but there are scenarios where Pandas and/or Polars performs comparably.
+I've removed Vaex from the chart as its performance is magnitudes slower than the others and would hide any differences. datatable performs much faster than the other libraries in some cases but at a speed that makes me think that the aggregation is precomputed and is effectively doing a lookup  when the aggregation is requested.
+When aggregations do utilise the CPU, in most cases, Arrow performs the quickest but there are scenarios where Pandas and/or Polars performs comparably.

 # filter